yeasy/openstack-tool/README.md

 ##bash_aliases
 Some useful aliases.
 Please rename this to .bash_aliases, and put in your home directory.

+##bash_color
+Will enable colorful bash if supported.
+Please rename this to .bash_color, and put in your home directory.

 ##keystonerc_admin
 An example keystonrc of the admin role.